NocytraX/samimiyetsizsiniz.org/README.md

 # samimiyetsizsiniz.org
 Mizahi bir proje, web sitesi. insanligin dijital cagda ne kadar yalnizlasmis olduguna dair komik göndermeler yapacak bir site olacak.
-Katki yapmak isteyenler her türlü absürt, yaratici fikirlerle gelebilir. :)
+Katki yapmak isteyenler her türlü absürt, yaratici fikirlerle gelebilir.
+(A humorous project, a website.
+It will make humorous references to how isolated humanity has become in the digital age.
+Those who wish to contribute are welcome to come up with all sorts of absurd and creative ideas.)